sportsdataverse/fastRhockey/README.md

 Minnesota Whitecaps 4-3 in Warrior Ice Arena on March 27th, 2021.
 The other important column in this return is the `game_id` column.

-Let’s take that `game_id` and plug it into another `whockeyR` function, this time using the `load_boxscore` function to pull the boxscore data from this game.
+Let’s take that `game_id` and plug it into another `fastRhockey` function, this time using the `load_boxscore` function to pull the boxscore data from this game.

 ``` r
 x <- 379254